Skipped to content anchor

 Personal loan

-With a term loan, you repay the loan over a fixed period of time on a variable rate of interest (one that typically moves with the Bank of Canada’s overnight lending rate).
+With a term loan, you repay the loan over a fixed period of time on a variable rate of interest (one that typically moves with the Bank of Canada’s lending rate).

 Line of credit

-With a line of credit, you’re pre-approved to borrow up to a set limit.
+With a secured line of credit, you’re pre-approved to borrow up to a set limit.
 You can borrow and repay at any time, as long as you make the minimum monthly payment.
-If you get a line of credit at a low rate, it can be used to consolidate other debts on which you may be paying higher interest—freeing up some cash each month, and saving you a lot in interest.
+If you get a secured line of credit at a low rate, it can be used to consolidate other debts on which you may be paying higher interest—freeing up some cash each month, and saving you a lot in interest.
 One caveat: like any other loan, you should pay off as much as possible each time, and also be aware of how it affects your credit score.

 Know the difference between a secured vs. an unsecured line of credit.